-By engaging in the alleged conduct described above, we allege that Murray Goulburn caused the trading of units in the MG Unit Trust at a price significantly above their “true” price during the Potential Claim Period.
+By engaging in the alleged conduct, it is alleged that Murray Goulburn caused the trading of MG units as a price significantly above their “true value”.

-Who can register to be part of the class action?
+Can I still register to be part of the Endeavour River Class Action?

-Although registrations to participate in the proceeding have now closed, all investors who acquired MG units in the 2015 capital raising or on-market at any time prior to 27 April 2016 are invited to contact IMF Bentham by email on email@example.com or by calling 1800 016 464 to receive information regarding their available options.
+Although registrations to participate in the Endeavour River Class Action have now closed, all investors who acquired MG units in the 2015 capital raising or on-market at any time prior to 27 April 2016 may contact IMF Bentham by email on email@example.com or by calling 1800 016 464 to receive information regarding their available options.

 The proceeding is funded by IMF, and participants will not be required to pay any fees unless the class action is successful.
 Any amount payable to IMF in respect of a funding commission or legal costs will never exceed the amount a claimant received in the event of a successful outcome – that is, you will never be out of pocket by registering your claim in the proceeding.

-On 29 May 2015, the MG Responsible Entity issued a Product Disclosure Statement (PDS) which provided a forecast to its shareholders and unit holders of a FY16 net profit after tax of $85.8 million.
+On 29 May 2015, the MGRE issued a product disclosure Statement which provided a forecast to its shareholders and unit holders of a FY16 net profit after tax of $85.8 million.

 On 29 February 2016, Murray Goulburn announced a revised FY16 net profit after tax forecast of approximately $63 million, citing historically weak dairy commodity prices.